sathitsc/DB-project-iccs225/README.md

 ICCS225 Database Foundation (Section 1)
 The Academic Year 2024–2025 Trimester 1

-# German Used Car Dealership Database Project
+# Used Car Dealership Database Project

 ## Overview
 This project is a database system designed for a German used car dealership.
 The proposed system will streamline dealership operations, making it easier to manage inventory, sales, customer data, and branch-specific activities.